camwebb/wfo-salicaceae/wfo_editing_policies.md

-# Tips and Policies for working on Salicaceae nomenclature and taxonomy in Rhakhis
+# Tips and policies for working on Salicaceae nomenclature and taxonomy in Rhakhis

 _Campbell O. Webb and Quentin Cronk_